 When Ruth started blogging, she was a stay-at-home mom of two toddlers.
 She wasn’t trying to create a huge business.
 She was just trying to stay away from Target!
-In her mind, every penny she spent at Target was time her husband had to spend at a job he hated.
+In her mind, every penny she spent at Target was the time her husband had to spend at a job he hated.

 Ruth knew that something had to change, so they agreed to adhere to a strict budget.
 Ruth started couponing and then started blogging.
 She had never even read blogs before she started her own blog, but it opened up an entirely new world for her.
-She started reading everything she could about professional blogging, beginning with with Darren Rowse’s ProBlogger: Secrets for Blogging Your Way to a Six-Figure Income, which she read over and over again.
+She started reading everything she could about professional blogging, beginning with Darren Rowse’s ProBlogger: Secrets for Blogging Your Way to a Six-Figure Income, which she read over and over again.

 The Coupon Wave

 Ruth was writing about her couponing system, but some people still had questions about how to get started.
 To address those questions, she wrote an 8-part series on how to effectively coupon.
 About three months after it was published, the show Extreme Couponing premiered.
 As luck would have it, Ruth’s blog series was the top search result when all of those people began to search for couponing tips.

 The blog traffic frenzy from Extreme Couponing lasted for about six months before a group of new coupon bloggers came onto the scene.
 Interest in the topic started to die down at that time as well.